Welcome to my article about what is website hosting.

 I know when I first got started and wanted to create a website, I didn’t know what the heck I was doing, so in this article I am going into detail on what is website hosting and some of the features that you can use within them to manage and create your own personal website.

-If your looking for reliable, secure, feature rich, with award winning support I would highly recommend getting started with Bluehost, and at the end of this article I will give you my link that will give you a great price.
+If you’re looking for a reliable, secure, feature-rich, with award-winning support I would highly recommend getting started with Siteground, and at the end of this article, I will give you my link that will give you a great price.

 The Definition Of Website Hosting